 In 1853, the diocese of Grahamstown was formed out of the vast area which had been the oversight of Bishop Gray.
 The first Bishop of this new diocese was the Right Reverend J. Armstrong who in October 1855 laid the foundation stone of the Diocesan Grammar School.
 The site granted was that of the earlier Government School on the corner of Belmont Terrace and Western Road, the site having been acquired in exchange for another on the hill.
 Sophy Gray was said to have designed it.
 The Headmaster was H. Hardwicke.
 With the opening of the Grey Institute, support for the school dwindled and it was finally closed in 1862.

 McCleland’s successor – Rev W.H.
 Fowle: 1854 – 1858

 At this time, St. Mary’s Church was only able to hold 330 persons.
 In October 1855, plans and estimates for the enlargement of St. Mary’s were presented.
-From some reason, probably due to lack of funds, this scheme was placed in abeyance in April 1856.
+From some reason, probably again due to lack of funds, this scheme was placed in abeyance in April 1856.
 As the seating capacity of 300 was inadequate for the growing congregation, in 1858 the church was enlarged.